Cardano-Forge/anvil-barrow/README.md

 - `fn` (optional): Function that handles sync events
 - `throttle` (optional): Throttle duration for sync events
 - `filter` (optional): Function to filter sync events
-- `takeUntil` (optional): Function that returns true to stop syncing
+- `takeUntil` (optional): Function that returns true to stop syncing.
+By default, this function runs on ALL events (including filtered events)
+- `skipTakeUntilOnFiltered` (optional): When true, skip evaluating `takeUntil` on filtered events (default: false)

 #### Data Structures